While rebuilding my v6 lab with a variety different host OS, I found that there is no single approach to address generation in IPv6 SLAAC networks.

 In addition, documenting the expected addresses; the number and types of address on a host, will aid with troubleshooting processes.
 When faced with a large number of addresses and lots of information in a 'ifconfig', or similar command, gleaning information can be difficult for the less-experienced.
 Simply answering the question 'what is your IP address?' can be a source of confusion.

-However, the variations in the defaults provides an interesting point of observation and I think this is note-worthy.
+- The variations in the defaults provides an interesting point of observation and I think this is note-worthy.